russdanner/plugin-studio-uigoodies/README.md

 # Studio UI Goodies
-This is a plugin that contains a number of UI "Goodies"
+This is a plugin that contains a number of UI "Goodies" What is a goodie?
+Nothing specific.
+This plugin is a collection of UI tweaks and alternatives to help you customize the editing experience for your content authors to make them as efficient as possible.

 ## Widgets
 - Toolbar Edit button